AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - Server access is possible remotely from different locations and types of systems.

-    - Disadvantages of Network Operating System
+    - Disadvantages of Network OS

       - Servers are costly.